CQTS/introduction-to-cubical/lectures/2--Paths-and-Identifications/2-7--Propositions.lagda.md

 ## Propositions

-Let's recall from Lecture 1-X that when considering a type `A` as a proposition, we think of an element `a : A` as a witness to the fact that the proposition `A` is true.
-Once we've constructed at least one witness like this, we don't particularly care about the details of the
-construction: we don't want there to more than one way that the proposition `1 + 1 ≡ 2` can be true.

-We turn this observation into a definition: propositions are types which have *at most* one element.
-A type is a proposition when, for any two elements, there is a path between them.
+Now for general propositions.
+A type is a proposition when it has at most one element.
+That is, for any two elements, there is a path between them.

 ```
 isProp : Type ℓ → Type ℓ
 isProp A = (x y : A) → x ≡ y
 ```

+This definition doesn't actually promise that there are any elements of `A`, just that if we *did* have two elements, they would be equal.
+This is just as well, because not every proposition has a proof.

 The type ``⊤`` is a proposition that has a proof ``tt`` --- truth.
-Because its induction principle lets us assume any element of ``⊤`` is exactly ``tt``, it's easy to show this is a proposition in this new sense by pattern-matching.
+Because its induction principle lets us assume any element of ``⊤`` is exactly ``tt``, it's easy to show ``⊤`` is a proposition in this new sense, by pattern matching.

 ```
 isProp-⊤ : isProp ⊤